 Although the decision for an application outside the eligible grade will be made after careful consideration of the specific reasons through discussions with parents, it may not be possible to grant the request if we believe that it would be detrimental to the child's learning development or inappropriate for our teachers or the needs of other students in the class.

 In order to maintain a diverse student population and to reflect the school's goal of providing an affordable education to all, certain criteria are considered for enrollment.
 It is essential that the school's programs and environment match the expectations and needs of both parents and students who apply to KIST.
 As we receive many applications each year for limited places, it is not possible for every child to be admitted.
 In order to determine the suitability of applicants for our school and identify those who are most likely to benefit from the programs we offer, all applications are screened by our Admissions Panel.
-Because of this, your initial written application is very important.
-In most cases, the application will be the first point of contact between you and the panel.
-It is your opportunity to convince the panel that you are worth interviewing.

 Not all applications will pass the initial screening stage.
 Those that are unsuccessful will be unable to proceed to the interview and test stage.
-If your application does not pass the screening stage, you are welcome to submit another application for the next school year; however, before submitting another application, we suggest you consider the admissions criteria.
+If your application does not pass the screening stage, you are welcome to submit another application for the next school year; however, before submitting another application, we suggest you consider the admissions criteria carefully.
 Please note that we are unable to respond to individual inquiries regarding the result of an application.
 Submission of an application indicates your understanding and agreement with this policy.